AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex5.md

 ![RTCDP](./images/rtcdpsfs3connect2created1.png)

-In the list of segments, search for the segment you created in exercise 1 and select it.
+In the list of segments, search for the segment you created in 1 and select it.

 ![RTCDP](./images/s3a.png)

-Click ``Next``.
+Click **Next**.

 ![RTCDP](./images/s3b.png)

 You can now select attributes for the export towards AWS S3.
-Click ``+ Add New Field``.
+Click **+ Add New Field**.

 ![RTCDP](./images/s3c.png)